breadcrumbs--red-border

 • Candidates without clinical examination who wish to apply for this position must register for pAT (pre–Advanced Training) with RACP (www.racp.edu.au)

-As the Cardiology Registrar you will provide effective supervised day to day clinical management of both ambulatory and admitted patients, whist fulfilling the RACP requirements for Cardiology training and completing the assessments required at the carious stages of training as per the Advanced Training in Cardiology – Adult Medicine training program curriculum.
+As the Cardiology Registrar you will provide effective supervised day to day clinical management of both ambulatory and admitted patients, whist fulfilling the RACP requirements for Cardiology training and completing the assessments required at the various stages of training as per the Advanced Training in Cardiology – Adult Medicine training program curriculum.
 All the new training requirements from 2022 will be accommodated within Canberra Health Services.

 Key responsibilities